cah-johnryan/Sodashop-TestFirst/README.md

 # Sodashop-VendingMachine

-This repo is was originally based on a blog found at: https://www.twilio.com/blog/2015/09/using-ember-data-with-firebase.html
+This repo is was originally based on the below blog: https://www.twilio.com/blog/2015/09/using-ember-data-with-firebase.html

-I've moved this further into a kata that I was introduced to some time ago found at: https://github.com/guyroyse/vending-machine-kata
+I've moved this further into a kata that Guy Royse introduced me to. https://github.com/guyroyse/vending-machine-kata

 Vending Machine Kata